 Engineering Economics, Inc. (EEI) has provided energy-related services to hundreds of clients for nearly three decades.
 We are dedicated to helping our clients find energy-saving solutions and implement energy conservation measures, and we bring this commitment to all our projects.
-EEI’s goal is to maximum the performance and energy efficiency of building systems, which leads to the conservation of energy resources and the decrease of facility operating costs.
+EEI’s goal is to maximize the performance and energy efficiency of building systems, which leads to the conservation of energy resources and the decrease of facility operating costs.

 Making the Case